jjescandor/cookie-stand-api/README.md

 ### Tests
-1. run docker compose run web python3 manage.py test
+1. No test at this time